-7. The acceptable format to cite sources is in single-spaced footnotes.
+6.2.
+For the footnotes of the essay applicants must use Times New Roman font, 10-point single-spaced.
 If you have questions on the proper usage of footnotes, please consult the "The Uniform System of Citation: The Bluebook."

-9. Essays will only be accepted in Word Format
+9. Essays will only be accepted in word format.

 11. Any appended materials other than a CV will not be accepted.
 Do not include a bibliography, a list of websites, or any other extra materials.
 These will be immediately discarded and not considered.